Dean Corll: Participation of Elmer Wayne Henley

-Brooks stated Henley was "especially sadistic" in his participation in the murders committed at Schuler Street.
+Brooks later stated Henley was "especially sadistic" in his participation in the murders committed at Schuler Street and Henley later admitted to gradually becoming "fascinated" with "how much stamina people have" when subjected to the act of murder, adding that, as a coping mechanism, he occasionally "tried to dehumanize" the victims.
 Before Corll vacated the address on June 26, Henley assisted Corll and Brooks in the abduction and murder of two youths named Billy Baulch and Johnny Delome.
-In Brooks's confession, he stated that both youths were tied to Corll's bed and, after their torture and rape, Henley manually strangled Baulch, then shouted, "Hey, Johnny!" and shot Delome in the forehead, with the bullet exiting through the youth's ear.
+According to Henley, on this occasion, he was invited to Corll's apartment where he observed the two socializing with Corll and Brooks; he then assisted in subduing the pair.
+In Brooks's confession, he stated that both youths were tied to Corll's bed and, after their torture and rape, Henley manually strangled Baulch, with the process lasting almost thirty minutes.
+Henley then shouted, "Hey, Johnny!" and shot Delome in the forehead, with the bullet exiting through the youth's ear.
 Delome then pleaded with Henley, "Wayne, please don't!" before he was strangled.
 Both youths were buried at High Island Beach.

 During the time Corll resided at Schuler Street, the trio lured a 19-year-old named William Ridinger to the house.
-Ridinger was tied to the plywood board, tortured, and abused by Corll.
+Ridinger was initially tied to hooks drilled upon the wall of the property and, later, the plywood board, where he was tortured and abused by Corll over the course of approximately three days.
 Brooks later claimed he persuaded Corll to allow Ridinger to be released, and the youth was allowed to leave the residence.
 On another occasion during the time Corll resided at Schuler Street, Henley knocked Brooks unconscious as he entered the house.
-Corll then tied Brooks to his bed and assaulted the youth repeatedly before releasing him.
+Corll then tied Brooks to the plywood board and assaulted the youth repeatedly before releasing him.
 Despite the assault, Brooks continued to assist Corll in the abductions of the victims.